videbar/videbar.github.io/content/blog/rust_microbit_game_of_life.md

 https://github.com/videbar/The-Game-of-Life-in-embedded-Rust), since it was a learning project, there's plenty of comments going in detail about the different aspects of the implementation.

+***
+**Update:** I opened a pull request on the Microbit crate repository to add the missing RTCs, and it has already been merged.
+The real time counters RTC1 and RTC2 should be available through the crate's board `struct`, once the changes are published.